 In this tutorial, you will learn how to manage and clean your Umbraco CMS logs using a plugin called FAML.
 I build websites for a living which means I work with a variety of clients.
 Every company will have its own IT security policies which can vary greatly.
 Some clients are happy to give me full keys to the castle and give me access to remote desktop onto their production website.
 Other clients will think that it's too much of a security risk and will not allow access.
 Umbraco writes log events.
 To manage a Umbraco website you need access to the production server and the SQK database to manage these logs.
 When a client won't let you access the server, how do you read the logs?
 This is where FALM can help 😍

-When the Umbraco log gets too large it can really affect the performance of the site really badly.
-One client had not cleaned the logs in 4 years and their site was grinding to a halt.
+When the Umbraco log gets too large, the sites page performance can suffer.
+One client I worked with had not cleaned the logs in 4 years and their site was grinding to a halt.
 Their IT team estimated it would take them several months before they could get around to looking at the issue.
 How do you fix the broken site today in those instances?

-The option I came up with was to use F.A.L.M Housekeeping - by Adriano Fabri.
+The option I came up with was to use F.A.L.M.
+Housekeeping - by Adriano Fabri.
 F.A.L.M. provides several features that Umbraco doesn't to help you organize and de-clutter your Umbraco environment.
-Some of the features provided by F.A.L.M. include removing leftover media items for pages that have been deleted, removing back-office users, clearing content item versions, and the all-important viewing of the deleting Umbraco log events.
+Some of the features provided by F.A.L.M. include removing leftover media items for pages that have been deleted, removing back-office users, clearing content item versions, and the all-important viewing (and deleting) of the Umbraco log events.